 Why You’ll Love One-Pan Greek Vegetables

 One-Pan Greek Vegetables is one of those dishes I’ve come to trust after years of weeknight cooking.
-I’m Chef Thomas, and what keeps me coming back to it is how steady it feels—nothing complicated, just good ingredients that work together every time.
+I’m Chef Thomas, and what keeps me coming back to it is how steady it feels nothing complicated, just good ingredients that work together every time.

 I make this most weeks when I want something warm and easy that still feels fresh at the table.

-Get Recipe Card
+Get One-Pan Greek Vegetables Recipe

 One-Pan Greek Vegetables